Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 #.
 After the Q6 Luggate Advance relatively conductive glacial out-wash filled the basin and deposited the sediments of the high
    terrace
 #.
-The Q4 Albert Town Advance scoured many of the previous sediments and deposited, relatively impermeable,
+The Q4 Albert Town Advance scoured many of the previous sediments and deposited relatively impermeable,
-   glacial moraine at the Camp Hill Moraine and the moraine at the northern base of the High terrace.
+   glacial moraine at the Camp Hill Moraine and the moraine at the northern base of the High Terrace.
-#. the subsequent Q3 retreat filled additional, relatively conductive outwash sediments were deposited between The
+#.
+The subsequent Q3 retreat meant relatively conductive outwash sediments were deposited between the
-   high terrace and Lake Hawea.
+   High Terrace and Lake Hawea.
 #.
 The Q2 Hawea Advance scoured the previous sediments (producing Lake Hawea) and deposited a relatively impermeable
    moraine at the southern edge of Lake Hawea.